 Anastasia State Park – Saint Augustine

-Wooded campsites within short walk to Atlantic Ocean.
+Wooded campsites within a short walk to the Atlantic Ocean.
 Minutes from a ton of attractions in historic Saint Augustine.
 Suitable for RV and tents.
-Water Electric hookups with hot showers, laundry facility and playground nearby.
-Dump station provided at entrance to campground.
+Water Electric hookups with hot showers, laundry facility, and playground nearby.
+A dump station is provided at the entrance to the campground.